-1.44107 A fuzing system with an in-line explosive train intended for warheads shall be initiated only by a signal that is unique and which cannot be emulated by any undesired internal or external signal.
-Comment: Usually only high power systems (such as EFI) are used in systems containing only elec- tronic fuzes.
-1.44108 Charging of a firing capacitor or equivalent should only be started after the safe separation distance/ time has been reached.
-1.44109 The voltage of a firing capacitor or equivalent shall be below the lower initiation voltage (maximum- no-fire) until the arming distance/time is reached.
+1.404.108 T A fuzing system with an in-line explosive train intended for warheads shall be initiated only by a signal that is unique and cannot be emulated by any undesired internal or external signal.
+Comment: Usually only high power systems (such as EFI) are used in systems containing only electronic fuzes.
+1.404.109 T Charging of a firing capacitor or equivalent should only be started after the safe separation distance/time has been reached.
+1.404.110 T The voltage of a firing capacitor or equivalent shall be below the lower initiation voltage (maximum-no-fire) until the arming distance/time is reached.
 Comment: This is analogous to the conventional case with one interrupter that moves slowly and enables transmission in the explosive train at some point before final position.
 Complete arming is achieved when the voltage of the firing capacitor reaches the minimum-all-fire level of the electric igniter.